 Sometimes you can catch the reflection of the falls on the pool.

 There is no swimming allowed as the quality of the water is not safe.

 Aerial view of Bridal Falls Raglan

 At the bridge, you can see an aerial pictures of the waterfall.
 This gives you a better idea of the forested landscapes and the basalt cliff.

 Around 2 and a half million years ago, a small volcano erupted not far.
 The lava flowed along the river course, reached a valley and cooled down into a deep layer of hard rock over old sandstone.

-The water cut a shallow path into the hard basalt rock until the edge to of the flow.
-As it dropped down, it hit the softer sandstone creating the pool.
+The water cut a shallow path into the hard basalt rock until the edge of the flow.
+As it dropped down, it hit the softer sandstone and created the pool.